adeyie/Email-Spam-Detection/README.md

 ## Data Preprocessing and Cleaning
 Used isna() to check for missing values, and no missing values were found in the dataset.

 Created two features

+Created two features: one representing the number of characters excluding spaces, and another representing the proportion of punctuation in the body text of an email.

 ## Acknowledgements
 * Thanks to the creators of the datasets used.